6 Tips for studying and living in London as a student

 1. It’s really quite expensive to live in London

 London is revered for being one of the greatest city’s in the world.
-However, the huge demand to live in London has somewhat defined the greater higher cost of living compared to other cities across the country.
+However, the demand to live in London has somewhat defined the higher cost of living compared to other cities across the country.

 Keep your eyes open for student discounts because they’re absolutely everywhere in the city, from exclusive student nights in bars and nightclubs to transports discounts, gyms, clothing, entertainment, accommodation and so much more.